ivan-hc/ArchImage/README.md

 Of course, this question will not come up with `obs-studio`, since it is on the official Arch Linux repositories.

+### 6. Enable multilib
-6. Want to enable the "multilib" repo?
+Want to enable the "multilib" repo?
 It is usally needed for 32bit libraries, used in programs like WINE and frontends like Bottles

 ![Istantanea_2025-01-12_06-53-42](https://github.com/user-attachments/assets/2e036728-49d5-4362-a042-f6b44efff393)

 in our case, we can leave blank or press "N".
 We don't need 32 bits libraries at all in this case.

+### 7. Enable hardware acceleration for Nvidia users
-7. Do you want to allow hardware acceleration?
+Do you want to allow hardware acceleration?
 This will enable Nvidia users to use your application where hardware acceleration is needed

 ![Istantanea_2025-01-12_06-55-57](https://github.com/user-attachments/assets/2bd7483d-c521-4827-b7b8-20bb6301f704)

 to learn more on how hardware acceleration works with Archimages, see "[Hardware Acceleration](#hardware-acceleration)".

+### 8. Standard configuration
-8. Standard configuration only enables keywords for Networking and Audio.
+Standard configuration only enables keywords for Networking and Audio.
 If you have choosen to include all dependencies at point 5, press "y".
 This will exit the wizard

 ![8](https://github.com/user-attachments/assets/c0f55b4f-b28f-4153-8735-14cf23ea8b92)

 if you press N or leave blank, you can keep customize the script.

+### 9. `binutils` and `gzip`
-9. Junest is a very minimal system, you can choose to include `gzip` and `binutils` if you know that none of the previous packages will install them as dependencies.
+Junest is a very minimal system, you can choose to include `gzip` and `binutils` if you know that none of the previous packages will install them as dependencies.

+### 10. `base-devel` for AUR
-10. If you need to build something from AUR, enable `base-devel` with all its related compilers
+If you need to build something from AUR, enable `base-devel` with all its related compilers

 This is how questions 9 and 10 appear

 ![9-10](https://github.com/user-attachments/assets/0595778d-1687-4546-b3b4-3a26cffb095e)

+### 11. `BINSAVED`, `LIBSAVED` and `SHARESAVED`
-10. Questions about keywords for binaries in /usr/bin, directories in /usr/share and various files and directories (mostly libraries) in /usr/lib are up to you.
+Questions about keywords for binaries in /usr/bin, directories in /usr/share and various files and directories (mostly libraries) in /usr/lib are up to you.
 For example, if you want to include all Qt related files and directories, write `Qt` for the question related to the interested path.
 In my case I included `libgallium.so`, the search will be done using `find` and `grep`

 ![Istantanea_2025-01-12_07-08-55](https://github.com/user-attachments/assets/1cb78573-d653-4866-a770-fbc95207977f)

+### 12. Preset of Audio and Networking keywords
-11. Next two questions are related to a preset of keywords used to check files and libraries for networking and audio, the same that can be enabled in one go at point 8
+Next two questions are related to a preset of keywords used to check files and libraries for networking and audio, the same that can be enabled in one go at point 8

 ![Istantanea_2025-01-12_07-12-50](https://github.com/user-attachments/assets/adc17a3b-36b9-4d27-8d8b-7d5f1f32df94)

 Personally I never go further than point 8, and press "y", because the script is simple enough to understand, if you have the patience to read what is written.
 So i prefer to edit manually my scripts when they are ready.

+### Ending message
 At the end of the wizard you will have a series of suggestions like this

 ![Istantanea_2025-01-12_07-19-02](https://github.com/user-attachments/assets/139698b4-c2aa-4675-9840-4c7c93e73c39)